-Every Sunday we take up a financial offering during our worship service.
+Every Sunday we ask people to prayerfully consider giving to the ministry of the church.
 We do this NOT because we want your money but because we see giving as a form of worship.
 It’s a way to declare that money is not our master, but that we are committed to following Jesus together as Lord of our lives.

 Jesus once said, “No one can serve two masters.
 For you will hate one and love the other; you will be devoted to one and despise the other.
 You cannot serve both God and money.“ (Matthew 6:24, NLT) and “Wherever your treasure is, there the desires of your heart will also be.”
 (Matthew 6:21, NLT).
 Those are some pretty challenging words!